taichi-dev/taichi/docs/scalar_tensor.rst

 .. attribute:: a[p, q, ...]

-    :parameter a: (Tensor) the tensor of scalar
+    :parameter a: (Tensor) the tensor of scalars
     :parameter p: (scalar) index of the first tensor dimension
     :parameter q: (scalar) index of the second tensor dimension
     :return: (scalar) the element at ``[p, q, ...]``